-Indicative generates and collects data through regular usage of Indicative.
-This includes usage data relating to how You interact with the Indicative Platform and Services, Your IP address, user agent, pages viewed on the Platform, browser type, device type, Internet Service Provider, domain name, the time/date of Your login to use the Services, and Your computer or device’s operating system.
+Indicative collects usage data relating to how Clients interact with the Indicative Platform and Services.
+This data includes Your IP address, user agent, pages viewed on the Platform, browser type, device type, Internet Service Provider, domain name, the time/date of Your login to use the Services, and Your computer or device’s operating system.
 This data is used to measure and improve Indicative’s product features, to help secure the Platform as well as debug product issues relating to the Platform and Services.

-Indicative is a data processor – we process Customer Data as directed by you and for no other purpose.
-In order to use our Platform and Services, You need to provide information to Indicative regarding Your Customers.
+In order to use our Platform and Services as a Client, You need to provide certain information about your Users to Indicative.
 You may accomplish this by:

 - a programmatic integration;

-- inclusion of Indicative code (e.g., on Your company website(s) or mobile application(s)) such that it will result in applying a “cookie” to Your customers’ browsers; or
+- inclusion of Indicative code (e.g., on Your company website(s) or mobile application(s)) such that it will result in applying a “cookie” to Your User’s browsers; or

-- manual transfer by You of Your Customer’s Data directly to Indicative.
+- manual transfer by You of User directly to Indicative.

-While we ask that Clients have the necessary intellectual property rights and adhere to applicable law (including data protection law) with respect to the Customer Data provided to the Platform and Services, Indicative operates as a data processor of such Customer Data.
-We process Customer Data as directed by each Client and for no other purpose.
+While we ask that Clients have the necessary intellectual property rights and adhere to applicable law (including data protection law) with respect to the data they provide to the Platform and Services, Indicative operates as a data processor and service provider of such data.
+We process data via the Platform and Service as directed by each Client and for no other purpose.

 Indicative uses reasonable measures to secure the data it collects, transmits and stores on its servers.
 Among others, Indicative’s security methods include secured physical access to its data centers, limited and protected access via password, public/private keys, and data encryption, including TLS encryption for data transmission.
 No method of transmission over the Internet or method of electronic storage is 100% secure; therefore, while Indicative strives to use commercially acceptable means to protect Your information, it cannot guarantee absolute security.

-- With third-party agents or vendors who work on our behalf as sub-processors, provided such third parties agree to adhere to the same privacy principles as Indicative;
+- With third-party agents / Vendors who work on our behalf as sub-processors; provided such third parties agree to adhere to the same privacy principles as Indicative;

-- With service partners, such as companies that we think offer complementary services as Indicative provided such partners agree to adhere to the same privacy principles as Indicative (e.g., marketing events at industry trade shows) where we have Your permission;
+- With Partners, such as companies that we think offer complementary services as Indicative provided such Partners agree to adhere to the same privacy principles as Indicative (e.g., marketing events at industry trade shows) where we have your permission.

 - In an emergency, including protection of the personal safety of any person;

-- For the purposes of a business deal (or negotiation of a business deal) involving sale or transfer of all or a part of our business or assets (business deals may include, for example, any merger, financing, acquisition, divestiture or bankruptcy transaction or proceeding); and
+- For the purposes of a business deal (or negotiation of a business deal) involving sale or transfer of all or a part of our business or assets (business deals may include, for example, any merger, financing, acquisition, divestiture, or bankruptcy transaction or proceeding);

 In cases of onward transfer to third parties of data of EU or Swiss resident received pursuant to the EU-US and Swiss-US Privacy Shield, Indicative is responsible for the processing of personal information it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
 Indicative shall remain liable under the Privacy Shield principles if its agent processes such personal information in a manner inconsistent with the Privacy Shield principles, unless the organization proves that it is not responsible for the event giving rise to the damage.